ajaxjiang96/minimal-mistakes/_design/dailyui-001.md

 ---
 ![page title](/assets/images/design/dailyui/001/header.png)

 The page consists of a sign up form, a progress indicator, a blurred background image and a page title.

 ## Sign Up Form

-### Form Shape
+### Form

 I have chosen rounded rectangle for the shape of the sign up form, with a drop shadow (`0px 7px 50px rgba(0, 0, 0, .3)`) to analogue the material texture of a piece of paper.
 This concept is inspired by Google's Material Design Guideline, which claims that layers should have thickness.
 By using a paper-like visual effect, I'm trying to provide the user with a seamless experience.

-## Title
+### Title
 ![page title](/assets/images/design/dailyui/001/teaser.png)

 The page title (Sign up) comes with a rounded rectangle logo.